rsdn/CodeJam/PerfTests/PerfTests.ToDo.md

 ## layered design: Bench.NET part

-### Layer 0: Bench.Net helpers
+### Layer 0: things to port to BDN
- * Simple API fixes / additions
+ Thats it.

-### Layer 1: In-process toolchain
+### Layer 1: Common competition api to be used by end customers and for extensibility.
- * Allows to run benchmark in process
- * Includes validator to proof that current process matches the job.
- * Adds BurstModeEngine for more stable results
- * BenchmarkActionFactory - codegen free benchmark runner factory (should work for .Net Native too).
+ Options, netrics, various helpers.

-### Layer 2: RunState
+### Layer 2: CompetitionCore
- * Helper to store state during benchmark run.

-### Layer 3: CompetitionsCore
- * Core logic & api for competition runs.
- * Competition options
- * Limit range & limit providers
- * Competition attributes
- * Competition state (api to be used during competition run)
+ Core api to be used during competition run.
+Logging and messages.
- * Messages to be reported to user
- * CsvTimingsExporter
- * HostLogger (log filtering)

-### Layer 4: CompetitionAnalyser
- * Analyser to check the limits.
- * Limit columns
- * API to read source annotations

-### Layer 5: CompetitionAnnotateAnalyser
+### Layer 3: Competition analysers
- * Extended version of analyser from L4 with ability to annotate sources from actual running results
+ Competition metric related things: analysers and annotation storages.

-### Layer 6: Configuration
+### Layer 4: Configuration
- * Base CompetitionConfig APIs and attributes
+ Configuration subsystem & predefined implementations of exporters, metric providers etc.

-### Layer 7: Reusable parts of the runners
+### Layer 5: All together
- * Cpmpetition runners & helpers.

-##Long-term task: reusable limits, draft notes
+ Reusable competition run API.

+## Long-term plans for v2
- * Support for third-party limits, use limit provider + id (proof with package that uses GLAD)
+ * Advanced metrics (proof that api is done with package that uses GLAD)
- * Support third-party annotations provider.
+ * Make annotations storage API public.
 Use case: to store them as a database file
-   + Subtask: exporter-only version to collect actual metric values
    + ???
+Subtask: exporter-only version to collect actual metric values
+   + ???
 Advanced subtask: collect raw metric values (discarded, too much data without a gain).
- * Target stores limits as a `Dictionary<provider_id, LimitRange>`
- * Limit provider specifies attribute name and additional parameters to be applied
-   TODO: exact format?
-   TODO: Use same properties for XML annotations or prefer something better?
-   TODO: Range extension method: Min/MaxValue to infinity?
+ * Support for multi-case benchmarks (discarded)